 As a Community of Faith, we gather around the table of the Lord at each Mass to celebrate Christ’s sacred banquet and participate in Christ’s redemptive sacrifice on the cross.
 Our participation culminates in the reception of His Body and Blood in Holy Communion after which we are then sent out to bring Christ into our world.

-Preparation of children for the reception of the Eucharist at St. Ambrose Parish begins in first and second grades either through St. Ambrose School or for students in public school through the Parish School of Religion (PSR).
+Preparation of children for the reception of the Eucharist at St. Ambrose Parish begins in first through third grades either through St. Ambrose School or for non St. Ambrose students through the Parish School of Religion (PSR).

 Baptized adults who have not received their First Communion participate in the Rite of Christian Initiation of Adults (RCIA).